Byofa/Liberty-Commerce-Final-Form/README.md

 ## Description
 ### Instructions
 You decide to start your own e-commerce company.
 The objective of this project will be to build your company's website using the Laravel framework.
 You can choose the type of product you will sell via your site (within reason).

 ### Objectives
-Be able to create quick views to prepare for development Master HTML tags to form your view
+Be able to create quick views to prepare for development.
+Master HTML tags to form your view.
-Master CSS to enhance your view
+Master CSS to enhance your view.
 Master PHP framework.
 Master Javascript to glorify your view.
 ## Getting Started

 ### Dependencies